 Currently, many exams can be taken online with an automatic computerized grading system that instantly emails the students the results.
-All the exams should be available to take this way by the end of 2018.
-Most exams are now completed the following way; The student receives the open book exam along with the course instructions.
+All the exams should be available to take this way sometime in 2020.
+Many exams are now completed the following way; The student receives the open book exam along with the course instructions.
 When the student completes the open book exam, he or she emails the completed exam to the school email provided.
 It may take three to six business days for the exam to be graded.

 Are there instructors available for assistance to answer questions about the coursework?

 When students need help, they can email their questions to the school and an instructor, from a pool of instructors, will answer their questions.
 Since we are an online school, communication is primarily through email.

 Is it necessary to become board certified, registered, or licensed after completing my studies at New Eden School?

 Can I transfer credits to another school once I complete my studies with New Eden?

 What kind of accreditation does New Eden School have?

 Our accreditation is private and professional and not government sanctioned.

 Can I practice in my State with a Naturopathic education from New Eden School, especially with the ND designation?